BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

        ⋮
    service/           # Application services

-Notice that Django is present only in adapters.
+Notice that Django is used only in adapters.
 Django Views are ``HTTP API`` adapters and Django Models are ``Persistence SPI`` adapters.
-The rest of the project is indepenendent from the framework.
+The rest of the project is independent from the framework.

 Use case: Upvote an Article
 ===========================

 Now, let's take a look at an example use case.
 Imagine that we are developing a web blogging platform.
-The next big thing is the ability for the platform users to vote for articles.
+The next big thing is the ability of the platform users to vote for articles.
 We have discussed the use case with the end-users, platform experts, and other stakeholders and agreed on a minimally viable solution.
-Our initial plan is fairly simple:
+Our initial plan is quite simple:

 1. Every article has a rating.
-2. The rating can be changed by the users.
+2. A user can change an article rating.
 3. To change the rating, a user either "upvotes" or "downvotes" the article.
 4. Users can vote for an article only if their "karma" (i.e. user rating) value is high enough, greater than 5.
 5. A user can vote once per article.